lumen-org/modelbase/README.md

 The `modelbase` repository contains a full-developed and installable python-package called `mb_modelbase` and the associated directory `scripts`.

 The python-package `mb_modelbase` can be used for exploring all kinds of data sets with generic probabilistic modelling.
 The fitted models itself offer different types of operations such as prediction, conditionalization or marginalization.
 For using the Moo-Software, `mb_modelbase` has to be installed as a python-package (For instructions see below).
-An example how to use the package itself can be found in the jupyter-notebook file `Introduction.ipynb`.
+An example how to use the package itself can be found in the jupyter-notebook file `doc/Introduction.ipynb`.
 Here it is shown how the python-package `mb_modelbase` is applied.

-The script folder contains the important file `ajax.py` what is used for starting the whole backend of the Moo-Software (see below).
+The script folder contains the important file `ajax.py` which is used for starting the backend of the Moo-Software (see below).

 ### Classification In The Project ###

 The `modelbase` repository is the kernel of the Moo-Software.
-Here we find all the central functions in the subdirectories like the different models or utils.
+Here all the central functions are located in the subdirectories such as the different models or utils.
 Combined with the `ajax.py` file in the script-folder, the backend of the Moo-Software is complete.

-### Setup ###
+### Setup Moo ###

 For normal usage:

 1. Clone this repository into a folder of your choice.
 Let's call it `<root>`.
 2. Install the `mb_modelbase` package locally, i.e, do `cd <root> && pip install .`

+What happens here?
+The command `pip install` calls the `setup.py` script and copies the package to one of the python paths, therefore the python modules can be found by the `ajax.py` script.
+Consequently, if you want to update the package you have to install it again after pulling the latest version of the project.
+Otherwise the old installation is used.
+See below how to use the package without the manually update process.

 For development:

  - I recommend using PyCharm as an IDE.
 You can set the environment to use (if any specific) in PyCharm like [this](https://docs.continuum.io/anaconda/ide_integration#pycharm).
- - I recommend not installing it as a local package, but instead adding root to the path of python.
+ - I recommend not installing it as a local package, but instead adding `<root>` to the path of python, which is defined in the variable `$PYTHONPATH`.
 This make the workflow faster, because you do not need to update the local installation when you changed the code in the repository.

 ### Running The ModelBase Backend ###